StefJohns/Portfolio/README.md

 # Portfolio
-This is a portfolio of my best work.
+This is a portfolio of my best work from 2017.

 # SQL Database Project